 Credit earned at Gateway is transferable to any other accredited high school or college.
 When a student transitions to another school, we will provide a cumulative transcript that will reflect all high school credits earned, which will facilitate a seamless transition the next school.

-Can Gateway recognize credits from a wilderness academic program?
+Can Gateway recognize credits from a previous treatment setting?

-Some wilderness academic programs are accredited and others are not.
-If the wilderness program is accredited, all grades and credits a youth earns will be transferred into Gateway as they would from any accredited school.
+Some wilderness and short-term treatment academic programs are accredited and others are not.
+If the program is accredited, all grades and credits a youth earns will be transferred into Gateway as they would from any accredited school.
 Typically, teens can earn credit in wilderness in English, P.E., Science, and Psychology.

-If the wilderness program is not accredited, Gateway will not include any coursework or grades from wilderness on the cumulative transcript.
+If the program is not accredited, Gateway will not include any coursework or grades from the previous program on the cumulative transcript.

 Is Gateway affiliated with a specific religious organization?